- This event has passed.

 May 5 @ 7:30 am - 5:45 pm

 This is the toughest challenge in the current Tour de Manc® programme.
-This route is not for the unprepared or faint hearted… It’s a challenge, epic and based on the 2017 feedback you will be “Mad ‘fer it”.
+This route is not for the unprepared or faint hearted… It’s a challenge, epic and based on the 2017 and 2018 feedback you’ll be “Mad ‘fer it”.

 After a quick “light” refreshment stop, you head through Tameside and climb over towards Saddleworth, passing through Uppermill before a long steady climb to the second feed station.
-Here you can enjoy Colin’s hospitality and his amazing scones whilst taking in another great view.
-Heading over some testy climbs, you will make your way over to Newhey, Milnrow and through Rochdale before a third stop with hot food and a chance to prepare yourself for the harder half of the ride.
+Here you can enjoy Colin and Eve’s hospitality and his amazing stop whilst taking in another great view.
+Heading over some testy climbs, you will make your way over to Newhey, Milnrow and past the current sound of Big Ben (Rochdale Town Hall) Rochdale before a third stop at Nordern Community Primary School, where there will be hot food – including the world famous Bury Black Pudding and a chance to prepare yourself for the harder half of the ride.
 First you climb Owd Betts, then up to Holcombe before a VERY tough climbing route and closed road section to Belmont where you will enjoy your last feed station.
-You will need to replenish your reserves here as you have Rivington, Chorley Old Road and a handful of climbs towards Bury.
-Then just to add that little sting to the tail, you have the Heap Bridge climb which takes you to a few miles from the finish.
+Where there are freshly made sandwiches and great nutrition and a truly incredible view.
+You will need to replenish your reserves here at the Bolton Sailing Club as you have Rivington, Chorley New Road and a handful of climbs towards Bury.
+Then just to add that little sting to the tail, you have the Heap Bridge climb which takes you to within a few miles from the finish.

 At the finish there will be a very pleasant reward awaiting you !
 Post ride massage, rehab lab, food and beer, medals and free photos – All included !

 We don’t think there’s a better sportive for experience, route, friendliness, food and beer!